-The Bosnian passport is currently ranked 51st place on the Guide Passport Index.
-It provides visa-free access to 116 countries.
+The Bosnian passport is currently ranked 48th place on the Guide Passport Index.
+It provides visa-free access to 117 countries.
 This gives it an overall medium mobility score.
 Bosnian passport holders have visa-free access and visas on arrival to countries such as Brazil, Singapore, Turkey and the entire European Union.
 This allows almost instant travel worldwide.
-Bosnian passport holders do however require a visa to enter about 113 destinations in the world.
+Bosnian passport holders do however require a visa to enter about 112 destinations in the world.
 Some of the countries where a visa is required are Australia, Japan and India.

-The Bosnia and Herzegovina passport ranking relative to other global passports is calculated by adding up the number of countries that allow Bosnia and Herzegovina passport holders to enter without a visa (i.e. visa-free countries) and those that allow Bosnia and Herzegovina passport holders to enter by obtaining a visa on arrival (i.e. visa-on-arrival countries) or an electronic travel authorization (eTA).
-There are currently a total of 83 Bosnia and Herzegovina passport visa-free countries, 31 Bosnia and Herzegovina visa-on-arrival countries, and 2 eTA destinations.
+The Bosnia and Herzegovina passport ranking relative to other global passports is calculated by adding up the number of countries that allow Bosnia and Herzegovina passport holders to enter without a visa (i.e. visa-free countries) and those that allow Bosnia and Herzegovina passport holders to enter by obtaining a visa on arrival (i.e. visa-on-arrival countries) or electronic travel authorization (eTA).
+There are currently a total of 84 Bosnia and Herzegovina passport visa-free countries, 31 Bosnia and Herzegovina visa-on-arrival countries, and 2 eTA destinations.

-Altogether, Bosnia and Herzegovina passport holders can enter a total of 116 destinations—either without a visa, through a visa on arrival, or via an eTA.
-As a result, the Bosnia and Herzegovina passport ranks 51 in the world.
+Altogether, Bosnia and Herzegovina passport holders can enter a total of 117 destinations—either without a visa, through a visa on arrival, or via an eTA.
+As a result, the Bosnia and Herzegovina passport ranks 48 in the world.

 Bosnia and Herzegovina is a former country of Yugoslavia consisting of 10 cantons.
 It is located in Southeastern Europe with neighboring countries Croatia, Serbia and Montenegro.
-The most important cantons are Tuzla, Sarajevo and Zenica-Doboj.
-The nation has a surface area of 51,129 square kilometers and is therefore one of the medium sized countries in Europe.
+The most important cantons are Tuzla, Sarajevo, and Zenica-Doboj.
+The nation has a surface area of 51,129 square kilometers and is, therefore, one of the medium-sized countries in Europe.
 Its geography is dominated by mountains and valleys.
 The climate is mainly Mediterranean and continental with 4 distinct seasons.

 The overall population is 3.8 million people.
 The capital of the country is Sarajevo, which is also the most populous city with 275,000 inhabitants.
 Other major cities are Banja Luka and Tuzla.
 The largest airport is Sarajevo International Airport (SJJ) with 1.1 million yearly passengers.
 This makes it the 24th busiest airport in the Balkans.
 Sarajevo Airport has excellent flight connections to the entire European Union.